Omaha Truck Accident Lawyers - Hauptman, O'Brien, Wolf & Lathrop, LLC

 Unlike passenger vehicles, large trucks like semis have unique features that make them especially dangerous on the road and in an accident.

-Please call us today at (402) 241-5020 or contact us online to tell us your story and schedule your FREE consultation.
+Call us today at (402) 241-5020 or contact us online to tell us your story and schedule your FREE consultation.

 If you have been involved in a truck accident in Omaha, you could be entitled to compensation for the damages you have incurred.
 Pursuing compensation isn’t easy to do on your own.
 It helps to have the direction of one of our experienced truck accident lawyers throughout your case.
 You can trust that we will fight hard for you and your rights against the powerful opposing insurance companies.
-Our truck accident lawyers will be at your side throughout the entire process and will represent your best interests in scenarios which include:

 What Makes Truck Accidents So Dangerous?